A Complete Guide to Behavior-Based Safety Culture in the Workplace

 During these audits, EHS teams should observe workers in their natural environment, paying special attention to how they interact with machines and equipment, as well as how they approach tasks.

-Conducting Effective Safety Audits for Behavior Observation
+Safety Audits for Behavior Observation

-Engaging Employees to Improve Safety Behavior
+Engaging Employees on Safety

 Another important part of observing existing safety behaviors is engaging with employees directly.
 Talk to them about their job duties, health and safety concerns, and anything else that might come up during the conversation.

-Ask questions about how they perform certain tasks, what risks they perceive in their day-to-day operations, and what suggestions they have for improving work conditions.
+Ask questions about how they perform certain tasks, what risks they see, and what suggestions they have for improving work conditions.
+These conversations offer valuable insight into their individual perspectives on health and safety issues in the workplace.

-Leveraging Technology for Workplace Safety Monitoring
+Using Technology for Monitoring

 Introducing and Reinforcing New Safety Behaviors

 Real-time monitoring of the workplace is a great way to understand general employee behavior around safety.
-The next step is to introduce new safety behaviors, and make sure that they stick.
+The next step is to introduce new safety behaviors and make sure that they stick.

 Once you’ve identified new, low-risk safety behaviors, it’s important to start by creating a plan for implementing them.